 Although I was a little taken aback by his somewhat direct approach and straightforwardness, cancer patients should be reminded that he was the head of the ER at Memorial Sloan-Kettering.

 NOT a warm and fuzzy place to say the least- at least from my personal experiences in the brain tumor ward.
-When I first visited Sloan, I was told that I had 4-6 years and was basically TERMINAL.
+When I first visited Sloan, I was told that I had 4-6 mos and was basically TERMINAL.

 Dr. Chang and his German team are offering me vaccine therapy and I am doing amazingly well.
 EVERYDAY I BEAT the ODDS.
 The man offers so many of us unbelievable options.